Dr. Robert Malone Explains What’s Really Happening at the CDC

 If you lump that, suddenly the seizure signal is statistically significant compared to the comparison group.

-The appearance is that at a minimum, the data presented to the ACP on very short notice has the uh potential appearance, I'm choosing my words, of having been, let's say, selectively reported.
+The appearance is that at a minimum, the data presented to the ASIP on very short notice has the potential appearance, I'm choosing my words, of having been, let's say, selectively reported.

-And that it with just a slight turn of the knob, uh the interpretation would have been very different.
+And that With just a slight turn of the knob, the interpretation would have been very different.

 And on the basis of that, we're making a decision.

-That's hence my objection uh in my sense of frankly betrayal is that I I made a very public vote on a rather sensitive issue at a time in which uh the ACIP was this new ACIP was under intense fire.
+That's hence my objection in my sense of, frankly, betrayal is that I made a very public vote on a rather sensitive issue at a time in which the ACIP was, this new ACIP was under intense fire.

-I was under intense fire by corporate media, unqualified, you know, uh crazy anti-vaxxer, that whole care, you know, media characterization that's promoted about me.
+I was under intense fire by corporate media, unqualified, you know, crazy, anti-vaxxer, that whole care, you know, media characterization that's promoted about me.

-So I'm guilty as charged of not being for vaccine mandates, which is defined by Websters as an anti-vaxxer, but they don't put all that context in, they just say, that guy Malone, he's crazy, he's an anti-vaxxer.
+So I'm guilty as charged of not being for vaccine mandates, which is defined by Webster's as an anti-vaxxer.

 So all this was coming down.